simeonpalla/simeonpalla/README.md

 * Performed Geo-spatial analysis by developing user-location maps, census, and socio-economic maps.
 * Scraped data from public sites using **'_Beautiful Soup_'** & **'_Selenium_'**.
 * Built pipelines for table extraction with OCR and sentiment analysis using various machine-learning models.
-* Built reporting dashboards for the authorities using
 * Built reports for the authorities and the client.
 * Associated with the tech team for **'_Designing_'** & **'_Building_'** of mobile applications for the client.